suravshrestha/C-assignments/README.md

 # C assignments

-### This is a collection of programs in C assigned by C instructor in 1st Semester Bachelor in Computer Engineering (BCT).
+### This is a collection of programs in C assigned by C instructor during my 1st Semester of <br>Bachelor in Computer Engineering (BCT).